 The team is also happy to welcome two researchers from NASA’s Jet Propulsion Laboratory (JPL), where Dr. Weiss and Mr. Brommer worked previously.
 The data that is recorded during the AMADEE-20 mission will be shared with JPL for further development of their navigation components toward future Mars missions.
 First results from a helicopter on Mars are expected in 2021 after NASA’s helicopter scout “Ingenuity”, arrives on the Red planet.

-Affiliation: Institute for Software Technology, Technical University of Graz, Austria
+Affiliation: Institute for Software Technology, Graz University of Technology, Austria

 Detailed maps for extravehicular activities and individual tasks – what a rover can do!